dgati/outbound/README.md

 # outbound activity resources

 ***
-to find this page search 'github.com/dgati/outbound/'
+to find this page search <a href=https://github.com/dgati/outbound>github.com/dgati/outbound/'</a>
 ***

 copy the code in the sketch.js file (all of it)